One- and Two-point Source Statistics from the LOFAR Two-metre Sky Survey First Data Release: Two-point statistics

 However, a disclaimer is in order: We did not estimate and propagate errors on the redshift estimation.
 Thus the error bars shown assume that the redshift estimates used here are exact.
 We expect that the errors for the `Any $z$' sample are nevertheless realistic, as only the fact is used that those sources have optical and infrared counterparts and the photometric redshift estimator found a solution.
 But when we split up the radio sources with photometric redshift into three bins, the reliability of the redshift estimate becomes an issue.
 It is well known that there is a finite and non-negligible probability that AGNs from bin $z_3$ would be misestimated and end up as sources in bin $z_1$, see \citet{LoTSS2019C}.
 Propagating this effect through our analysis pipeline and correcting for it was beyond the scope of this work.
 Since only half of the LoTSS-DR1 radio sources have redshift information available, it is currently impossible to measure the bias evolution of the complete sample.
+We also note that due to only half of the sources having redshifts available, there will be underlying selection effects in these sub-samples that may not necessarily represent the full sample as a whole.